pugsiman/pugsiman/README.md

 # Hey, I'm Aviv.
-#### Full stack engineer with backend focus in the Ruby / Ruby on Rails ecosystem of close to a decade.
+#### Full stack engineer with backend focus in the Ruby on Rails ecosystem for close to a decade.
 Hobbyist of finance and accounting.
 Statistics/math student.

 My hobbies include:
 - Hiking & backpacking 🎒